Among others, but mainly:

 The Tao de Ching is an illustration of the experience of the pattern of being.
 It is a substrate philosophy, one of the few, that gets to the ground of being.
 The Tao is unnamable, and Laz Tzu’s 3000 year old work attempt to point at this pattern in a short, but deeply profound text that can be read in 3 hours, but whose implications are infinite.
 In the “center” of everything is the Tao.
 A person can fight it, or ride with it.
 To do so requires a shift in consciousness and an openness to detecting it – often at the glorious sacrifice of the ego.

 Integral Theory is a way of determining the multiple levels of experience within the context of the evolution of human consciousness.
 The theory finds a pattern of engagement that rises in completeness, horizontally as it also expands in a linear fashion across time.
 Spiritual and Psychological growth occurs in a spiral, meaning as we progress, we must also go back slightly and then forward as we integrate, not isolate, what came before.
+By understanding integral theory, we can understand evolution of human culture as well as each other.

 D. W. Winnicott

 A child is born with a capacity to attach and to love.
 It expresses itself authentically, as it cannot to otherwise.
 The reaction of parents to this expression determines to what extent that authentic (true) self is accepted or rejected.
 Rejection cultivates false parts of self that must be constructed in order to survive.
+Winnicott emphasised above all secure attachment, or good enough mothering, and furthered the work of John Bowlby in that, in the therapeutic relationship, a patient could earn secure attachment, even in adulthood.

 The originator of Existential psychotherapy, Yalom uses the limitations and potential of our existence – Death, Meaninglessness, Isolation, and uses these limitations to promote a joyous and meaningful engagement in life.
 Yalom’s method of psychotherapy engages in philosophical reflection of one’s experience as well as a full acceptance of that experience and an invitation of explore it deeply.